-In this paper we have derived and analysed an extensional flow model to describe the evolution of an axially evolving optical fibre, in which we track the radius of the fibre, the speed of the fibre and the temperature.
-We incorporated energy transfer due to conduction, convection, bulk and surface radiation, and through convective cooling from the air, assuming that the fibre is optically thick.
+We incorporated energy transfer due to conduction, convection, bulk and surface radiation, and convective cooling from the air, assuming that the fibre was optically thick.
 We also included the dependence of the viscosity on temperature.

-The model was first solved numerically in the limit where the temperature didn't vary across the fibre.
-Using a change of variables, the solutions were presented in evolving in "time" and exhibited a boundary layer near the end of the evolution.
+The model was first solved numerically in the limit where the temperature did not vary across the fibre.
+A change of variable allowed us to present the solutions in terms of a Lagrangian time variable that traces a material fluid element as it passes down the fibre.
+In terms of this variable, a boundary layer near the end of the evolution was shown to exist.
 The structure of this solution was determined in the original coordinate system using asymptotic analysis.
-The domain decomposed into an initial region where the temperature is set by a balance between surface radiation and convective cooling, in which the velocity and fibre radius vary significantly, and then a later region where the radius and velocity are effectively constant and the evolution of the temperature also involves bulk convection.
+The domain decomposed into an initial region where the temperature was set by a balance between surface radiation and convective cooling, in which the velocity and fibre radius varied significantly, and then a later region where the radius and velocity were effectively constant and the evolution of the temperature also involved bulk convection.

 Other interesting parameter limits of the model were explored using asymptotics and numerics.
 In an industrially relevant limit, the temperature varies along and across the fibre, but the qualitative features are the same as in the radially invariant case.
-The model can be used to assess the relative importance of surface cooling, surface radiation, bulk radiation and standard heat transfer on the evolution of the fibre.
-In particular, including bulk radiation smooths the temperature profile across the fibre, as shown in figure 10.
+The model can be used to assess the relative importance of surface cooling, surface radiation, bulk radiation and standard heat transfer on the evolution of a fibre.
+In particular, including bulk radiation smooths the temperature profile across the fibre, as shown in Fig. 10.

-Our analysis has always assumed a known pulling speed, with the required force calculated as part of the solution.
-As expected, this force increases monotonically with the pulling speed, and also increases as the glass viscosity decreases, for example when the Péclet number is particularly high as investigated in \S 4.2.2.
-In fact, we note that there always exists a force F that allows us to solve our one or two-dimensional model, although it may be unfeasibly high for practical purposes.
-This is in contrast to the more elaborate two and three-dimensional models of Jaluria and co-workers, who are unable to find a steady solution if the glass temperature is too low, suggesting that the fibre solidifies and breaks.
+Our analysis has always assumed a known (large) pulling speed, with the required force calculated as part of the solution.
+As expected, this force increases monotonically with the pulling speed and also increases as the glass viscosity decreases, for example when the Péclet number is particularly high, as investigated in § 4.2.2.
+In fact, we note that there always exists a force F that allows us to solve our one- or two-dimensional model, although it may be unfeasibly high for practical purposes.
+This is in contrast to the more elaborate two- and three-dimensional models of Jaluria and co-workers, who are unable to find a steady solution if the glass temperature is too low, suggesting that the fibre solidifies and breaks.

-Throughout this paper we have restricted ourselves to considering only steady profiles, yet it has long been known that even for isothermal fibre draw ratio the problem becomes unstable once the draw ratio exceeds a critical value $w{\rm crit}\approx 20$ (Hyun, 1978).
-This oscillatory instability is known as draw resonance, and is both of mathematical interest (Renardy, 2006) and great practical importance.
-A number of authors have thus investigated both the linear (Geyling and Homsy, 1980, Myers, 1989) and non-linear (Forest and Zhou, 2001) stability of non-isothermal fibre drawing.
-While it would be possible to follow the same methodology for our model, we note that Scheid et al. (2010) have recently performed an in-depth study on the effect of cooling on fibre drawing, noting that it is governed by the Stanton number $St=\beta/\epsilon Pe$.
+Throughout this paper we have restricted ourselves to considering only steady profiles, yet it has long been known that even for an isothermal fibre draw ratio the problem becomes unstable once the draw ratio exceeds a critical value $w{\text{crit}} \approx 20$ [10].
+This oscillatory instability is known as draw resonance and is of both mathematical interest [16] and great practical importance.
+A number of authors have thus investigated both the linear [8, 13] and nonlinear [6] stability of non-isothermal fibre drawing.
+While it would be possible to follow the same methodology for our model, we note that [19] recently performed an in-depth study on the effect of cooling on fibre drawing, noting that it is governed by the Stanton number $St = \beta/\epsilon Pe$.
 Provided this is not much greater than unity, as found from our parameter estimates, cooling has a stabilizing effect on fibre drawing, which would aid the process.